 5G Fixed Wireless

-5G fixed wireless access (FWA) is the use of 5G radios and the 5G network for non-mobile uses, such as providing residences and businesses located in areas not well-served by wired access providers, and does so with service that has the potential to reach gigabit speeds.
+5G fixed wireless access (FWA) is the use of 5G radios and the 5G network for non-mobile uses, such as providing residences and businesses located in areas not well-served by wired access providers.
+5G FWA does so with service that has the potential to reach gigabit speeds.

-While 5G FWA is technologically viable, that is due in part to the fact that millimeter wave radio is a proven technology in proprietary fixed wireless systems.
+The fact that 5G FWA is technologically viable is due in part to millimeter wave radio being a proven technology in proprietary fixed wireless systems.
 There is existing technology, serving existing markets, with millimeter wave radios.
-That raises an obvious question: Does 5G fixed wireless have enough of an advantage over proprietary fixed wireless access already on the market and in use by FWA service providers to gain a foothold?
+That raises an obvious question: Does 5G fixed wireless have enough of an advantage over proprietary fixed wireless access already on the market, and in use by FWA service providers, to gain a foothold?

 Customers of FWA internet service are not likely to be aware of whether their service comes to them via standardized, interoperable 5G equipment, or by equipment made by companies like CBNL that was designed before 5G FWA standards were in place.
 It is a bit ironic that one market for pre-standards FWA equipment is in mobile networks, including 5G networks, where these millimeter wave wireless links provide high performance backhaul connectivity from cell sites that are uneconomical to connect with fiber.

-Standards-based 5G equipment will, eventually, be produced in larger numbers than proprietary FWA equipment, and might become significantly less expensive.
-But, even if standards-based FWA equipment eventually captures the FWA market because it costs less, there is another thing about existing FWA access that indicates a potential problem: FWA for ISP service isn't a very big market, especially compared to mobile wireless.
+Standards-based 5G equipment will be produced in larger numbers than proprietary FWA equipment, and might become significantly less expensive.
+But, even if standards-based FWA equipment eventually captures the FWA market because it costs less, there is another thing about proprietary FWA access that indicates a potential problem: FWA for ISP service isn't a very big market, especially compared to mobile wireless.
+Customers will likely be closer to an existing 5G base station than to an FWA ISP's towers.

 FWA for ISP service competes against Digital Subscriber Line (DSL), cable TV, and Fiber-to-the-home (FTTH) wired connectivity.
-So far, it is mostly used where wired connectivity is unavailable or very expensive.
-Will 5G standards and economics change this?
+So far, it is mostly used where wired connectivity is unavailable, very expensive, or for short-term needs.
+In addition to standardization, there is a role 5G FWA plays in network backhaul that gives it some advantages.
+Using it in the network will further boost the use of standardized 5G FWA.

 While FWA is an example of what is sure to work in 5G, the 5G hype machine runs on fantasy, about which you can read here.